Mental health file.. The axis of the intestines and the brain! – Laila Ibrahim Shalaby

 What is new in the matter is that science is now looking into the details of a strong relationship between that genius entity that resides in the intestines and human mental health and the anxiety, depression and schizophrenia experienced by him!

 The story came in the results of a scientific study published by JAMA Psychiatry, conducted by a joint scientific research team between Britain and Germany in the September issue of last year.
-The study came to answer the question that was reported about the essential role of friendly bacteria in the intestine in causing psychological disorders when changes occur in them: Disorders of the formation of gut bacteria microbiota in mental disorders.
+The study came to answer the question that was reported regarding the essential role of friendly bacteria in the intestine in causing psychological disorders when changes occur in them: Disorders of the formation of gut bacteria microbiota in mental disorders.

 The research team summarized their scientific conclusions by saying, “We have accumulated a lot of previous evidence indicating the importance of gut microbiota disturbances in many mental disorders, such as a lack of anti-inflammatory bacteria or an increase in inflammatory bacteria that were linked to the presence of depression, bipolar disorder, schizophrenia, and anxiety.”